 UCLA's Phlebotomy Course can start your medical career

 No previous medical experience is required.
 Our program will provide you with extensive training in the knowledge and skills required to be a successful phlebotomist!
-With our payment plan you can secure a seat in the program with an initial payment of $861 when you enroll.
+Payment plans are not available for the January 2021 Phlebotomy course.

-August 12: Due to the COVID-19 pandemic, social distancing measures have been taken in order to ensure the safety and wellbeing of our students and staff.
+COVID update: Due to the COVID-19 pandemic, social distancing measures have been taken in order to ensure the safety and wellbeing of our students and staff.
 Online lectures will follow the posted schedule, but dates may be modified for in-person skills and field/clinic rotations.
-The January course is open for waitlist only at this moment due to limited clinical rotation availability.
-If you are interested in this course, please click below to add yourself to the waitlist.
-We will notify waitlisted students first when the January schedule is finalized.

 Course fee: $2,275 • Nonrefundable: $200